“You Have Made Us For Yourself, Our Hearts Are Restless, Until They Can Find Rest In You.” - Augustine

 There's no wonder the Bible instructs us that we should guard our hearts since everything that we do flows from it.
 (Proverbs 4:23), and that we should instead of leaning on our own understanding, we should trust the Lord with all of our heart.
 (Proverbs 3:5)

 So, why all this talk about the heart?
-As your Life and Wellness Coach it's where we start the journey.
+As your life, wellness and wellbeing coach it's where we start the journey.
 The heart.
 In order to experience true lasting transformation there must be a heart change.

 Now here's the miraculous part, God is the only One that has the power to change hearts.
 He wants to change your heart and He doesn't leave you to do it on your own (Ezekiel 36:26).